 Below you'll see a list of the best colleges and universities to study Economics.
 Our ranking methodology takes into account education quality, average earnings of graduates, accreditation, and several other relevant factors.

 Any student pursuing a degree in Economics has to look into University of Chicago.
-Students who graduate from the economics program make about $56,260 in the first five years of working and $96,125 after their first five years of working.
+Soon after graduation, economics students usually make around $56,260 in the first five years of their career.
 Located in Chicago, Illinois, this university is optimum for young people who flourish in an urban setting.

 It's hard to find a better school than Northwestern University if you wish to pursue Economics as a major.
-13.8% of undergraduates at Northwestern University are economics majors.
-Northwestern University has one of the largest student bodies in Illinois.
+With 383 undergrads, economics is one of most popular majors at Northwestern University.
+Located in Evanston, Illinois, this university is best suited for students who flourish in a city atmosphere.

 98.0% of freshmen return for their 2nd year.
 Northwestern U's 7:1 student-to-faculty ratio is one of the best in the nation.
 Want to know a little more about Northwestern University's campus?
 Take a virtual tour.